Easier to use than @RISK, more features

 Vose Software develops a range of integrated risk analysis software products that operate in different environments.
-They include Pelican – a web-based enterprise risk management system, Tamara – a stand-alone project risk analysis tool, StopRisk – an operation risk analysis tool for banks, and ModelRisk Cloud – a web-based system for deploying risk analysis models.
+They include Pelican – a web-based enterprise risk management system and Tamara – a stand-alone project risk analysis tool.

 @RISK comes in Professional and Industrial editions.
 ModelRisk comes in Basic (free) and Complete editions.
 The @RISK Industrial and ModelRisk Complete editions are the most similar, and are therefore compared here.

 Both products use Excel-style functions to generate random values to describe the uncertainty about values in the mode.
 For example:

 perform the same operation of randomly sampling from Triangle distribution.